processone/docs.ejabberd.im/content/developer/ejabberd-api/permissions.md

 ensure that multiple rules must be matched at this same time, you need to use `- access` rule for that.

-Missing `who` rule is equivalent to `- who: none` which will stop group from accepting any command.
+Missing `who` rule is equivalent to `who: none` which will stop group from accepting any command.

 ### Examples of `who` rules